Ariel15682/demo-jwt/README.md

 ```

-## See the images, register.png and login.png, in the project path:
+## See images, register.png and login.png, in the project path:

 ### Register:
 http://localhost:8080/api/auth/signup